Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Discussion

-One limitation of this work is the materials used.
-Specifically, we used the data from one institute to train and test the AI of \xp.
-This leaves the performance of \xp's AI questionable while applying the AI to the WSIs from other institutes.
-This is because other institutes might use a different staining process or a different type of scanner, causing a difference in the domain/distribution (see Figure \ref{fig:medical_center}).
+\textbf{Study Material}.
+Due to the Institutional Review Board (IRB) regulations, only a limited number of images from one medical center were selected and used in \xp.
+This leaves the performance of \xp's AI questionable while being applied to images from other institutes.
+This is because other institutes might use a different staining process or a different type of scanner, causing a difference in the image domain/distribution (see Figure \ref{fig:medical_center}).
+Furthermore, the limited test cases generated for \xp's work sessions might not reflect the distributions of meningiomas in clinical settings.

+\textbf{Participants: Recruitment and Sampling}.
+Because of the rare availability of medical professionals in neuropathology, we only recruited twelve participants for the study, most of whom were residents.
+This might cause the conclusions for \textbf{RQ1} and \textbf{RQ2} inevitably speculative because research has shown that pathologists' diagnostic accuracy might be related to their experience level \cite{ghezloo2022analysis}.
+Moreover, all participants came from one country, which might cause the qualitative observations to be biased since no pathologists from other countries were involved.

+\textbf{Study Set-Up}.
+All studies were conducted online due to the COVID-19 pandemic.
+And the duration of each study (about 60 minutes) was relatively short in order to prove the long-term validity of \xp.
+Additionally, no clinical testing was conducted because of strict legislation regulations from US Food and Drug Administration (FDA).

-Another limitation is from the whole slide images.
-During the work sessions, more than half of the participants expressed that they preferred using an optical microscope with the glass slide \textit{vs.} a digital interface with the WSI.
-Remarkably, participants found it challenging to navigate a digital WSI, which has also been described and discussed by Ruddle \& Thomas \etal~\cite{ruddle2016design}.
-We believe such a difficulty in navigation is partly related to the pathologists' unfamiliarity with the traditional (digital) interface.
-As such, we suggest future work also compare with the optical microscope aside from the traditional digital interface.
-Therefore, with more data points collected, we can validate \xp's performance and the generalizability more comprehensively.
+\textbf{Apparatus}.
+The comparison between the \xp~and the optical microscope --- pathologists' first approach to seeing pathology slides, was not conducted.
+Although the FDA has lifted its restrictions on digital whole slide images for clinical use since 2017 \cite{fdawsi2017}, we found it is still challenging to persuade pathologists to move from the optical microscope to the digital interfaces (without AI): more than half of the participants expressed that they preferred using an optical microscope with the glass slide \textit{vs.} a traditional digital interface.
+Remarkably, participants found it challenging to navigate a digital whole slide image, which has also been described and discussed by Ruddle \etal~\cite{ruddle2016design}.
+However, our study found that pathologists preferred to use \xp~because it adds value to their workflow with AI.
+Therefore, we suggest that future medical systems highlight their benefit to pathologists as an incentive to overcome the limitations in traditional digital interfaces.

+In sum, future works should consider using more images from multiple medical centers, recruiting more participants with multiple experience levels, conducting long-term, in-person studies, and comparing \xp~with the optical microscope.
+With more data points collected, we can validate \xp's performance and generalizability more comprehensively.